Tarphius floresensis: Description and ecology

-The species occurs in the altitude of 300-1000 m and can be found in wet places, as slopes near rivers.
-The species occurs mainly in soil, but can also be found under the bark of old trees.
-Interestingly, it has been found under both, endemic and exotic trees.
+The species can be found between 300 and 1000 m above sea level, often in wet places, such as slopes near rivers.
+The species mainly lives in soil, but can also be found under the bark of old trees.
+Interestingly, it has been found under both endemic and exotic trees.
 The beetle is present in some larger and well-preserved patches of native forests of the island.
 Tarphius is a Fungivorous beetle and is active at night.

 Distribution

 Tarphius floresensis is endemic to Flores Island (Azores), Portugal.
 It has been found in Natural Forest Reserve of Morro Alto and Pico da Sé and Natural Forest Reserve of Caldeiras Funda and Rasa.

 Conservation status

 Tarphius floresensis is considered as critically endangered species according to IUCN Red List.
 It is mostly threatened by habitat loss due to non-native invasive species and the change of land use.
 The most problematic invasive species reducing the habitats is Hedychium gardnerianum, which is introduced to the island as a decorative plant.